 - Since 2016 Prof. Celia Holland and Dr. Susan Murphy have acted as role models and mentors as part of the Aurora Leadership Development Programme, supporting and advancing women's careers by taking positive action to address the under-representation of women in leadership positions.

 - In February 2016 three female academics from the School of Natural sciences (Dr. Jane Stout, Dr. Anna Davies and Prof. Celia Holland) attended the celebration of ‘Women in Science’, hosted by President of Ireland, Michael D. Higgins.
-This raised awareness about the caliber of work and achievements of women working in the School of Natural Sciences, contributing towards positive gender attitudes and increasing opportunities for women in this field.
+This raised awareness about the calibre of work and achievements of women working in the School of Natural Sciences, contributing towards positive gender attitudes and increasing opportunities for women in this field.

 - In May 2015, that the Athena Swan Charter was expanded and updated to recognise work in the Arts and Humanities as well as for staff in both professional and support roles.
 In addition, the Charter has made progress in the advancement of equality for transgender staff and students.